A Tragic Ending: The Deadly Divorce

 As is in most cases of extreme violence, the murder did not arise out-of-the-blue.
 In 2013, Mickey had obtained a restraining order against Cara.
 Mickey had been threatening to do something drastic for months and was rumored to have become increasingly less stable.
 A pilot, he had recently been banned from the Central Colorado Regional Airport because he had been making comments about flying a plane into a building.
 He was vocal on Facebook and to his friends about the demise of his marriage and his dislike of his wife’s actions.
 He lamented that he “just needed the pain to stop.”

-Typically, domestic violence escalates when the victim leaves the relationship.
+Typically, domestic violence escalates when the .
 This is a time when the victim can be most at risk.
 Divorce attorneys should always screen their clients for domestic violence, and when it exists, they must take any steps they can to ensure the client’s safety.

 In the “normal” litigated divorce, victims of domestic violence are left with little support or protection.
 While an attorney may be sympathetic to his client’s concerns, the litigator’s job is to make the other side look bad, to incite him, and to, arguably, act in ways that may place his client at further risk.